huangh927/GEM_PFA_Draw_Toolkit/README.md

 trim_full.C is to Draw 2D plots of trimDAC vs. trimRange, you could change the "maskReason" cut to draw which plots you need.

 trimDAC_full_N.C is to draw 1D plots of N vs. trimDAC, which has been normalized to 1 event.

+trimRange_full_N.C is to draw 1D plots of N vs. trimRange, which has been normalized to 1 event.